Rajatkalsotra/BookCart/README.md

-Done as a DBMS project.
-Developed using nodejs,expressjs,MySQL
 # BookCart

-A single place to buy trending books online.
+A single place to buy trending books online.Done as a DBMS project.

 ## Built With